-There is a new term in the career jargon called, “portfolio career” used to describe people who juggle more than one job at a time — not necessarily for the financial considerations that you might think, but because they have an interest to learn, or participate in, something greater than themselves.
+There is a term in career jargon called, “portfolio career” used to describe people who juggle more than one job at a time–not necessarily for the financial considerations that you might think, but because they have the interest to learn, or participate in, something greater than themselves.

-Or, there’s the graphic designer working for a large corporation where she’d like to be creative director, yet spends her weekends at a local nursery because she’s addicted to helping people grow amazing roses.
+Or, the graphic designer is working for a large corporation where she’d like to be a creative director, yet spends her weekends at a local nursery because she’s addicted to helping people grow amazing roses.

-Think of TV personality Anthony Bourdain, who has held every job in the restaurant profession, who is also a writer, world traveler, and food aficionado with his own TV show.
-Do you think that he wishes that he’d remained JUST a chef?
-JUST a waiter?
-JUST a bartender?
-His life shines because he is a visionary who looked at work as a “portfolio career.”
+Think of reality TV chefs, who have held every job in the restaurant profession, who are also writers, world travelers, and food aficionados with TV shows.
+Do you think they wish they remained only a chef?
+Or a waiter?
+Or a bartender?
+Their lives keep moving forward because they are visionaries who look at their work as a “portfolio career.”

-If you open yourself up to the possibility of being a “portfolio dreamer,” someone who works on their dream while experimenting with other lesser dreams, you might enjoy dream success beyond your wildest imagination, but you have to be a real visionary.
+If you open yourself up to the possibility of being a “portfolio dreamer,” someone who works on their dream while experimenting with other lesser dreams, you might enjoy dream success beyond your wildest imagination.
+Still, you have to be a visionary.

-And there’s one slight problem with being a visionary … there’s a lot of people out there is the world who might not get you, or your vision.
+And there’s one slight problem with being a visionary–there’s a lot of people out there in the world who might not get you or your vision.

 Okay, maybe that’s an exaggeration, but it sure feels that way.

-But when the masses come to read this blog, are they thinking that I am the visionary, the “portfolio dreamer” that I see myself to be, or am I “Catherine-Ponce-de-Leon”?
-You know . . .
-“Catherine, the-delusional”?
-Does the fact that I am a “portfolio dreamer” make me a risk, or a benefit to others who might pay me to do what I do here?
+But when the masses come to read what I have to say about dreaming big, are they thinking that I am the visionary, the “portfolio dreamer” that I see myself as, or am I “Catherine, the-delusional”?
+Does the fact that I am a “portfolio dreamer” make me a risk or a benefit to others who might pay me to do what I do here?

 “Are you still doing that online thing?”